-It’s the software you use to format your WD Elements drive.
+It’s the Mac OS software you use to format your WD Elements drive.
 And should you want to reformat the drive again later, you use Disk Utility.

-Warning: Formatting the WD Elements drive will wipe anything on there.
+Warning: Formatting your WD drive will wipe anything on there.
 If you’ve files you want to use then copy them off first.
 Save them somewhere else before you format your WD Elements drive.

 1. Open Up Disk Utility.

 Your Disk Utility program lives within a folder called Utilities.